-Every time you are on campus, you must sign in through Mission Control using the Raptor process.
-This requires your Driver's License/State ID, which will be used to identify you through the system.
-You will be given a visitor's pass which is active for 24 hours.
+Every time you are on campus, you must sign in through Mission Control using the checkin process.
+This requires your government issued Driver's License/State ID, which will be used to identify you through the system.
+You will be given a visitor's pass for that day..